tyleryouk/00os-origin/1000xbrain/system/cycle-manager/processes/requirement-analysis-process.md

         * Extract `# Priority:` value if present
     *   **NEW**: Validate directive values:
         * Check if Directive is one of: Enhancement, Fix, Refactor, Analysis
-        * Verify Target Cycle follows format: domain/cycle-name
+        * Verify Target Cycle follows format: domain/cycle-name and exists in the list from step 1
         * Check Priority is one of: High, Medium, Low
     *   **(Error Handling)**:
         * If the file doesn't exist or the section is missing, log error and suggest creating it.
         * If directive values are invalid, note this but continue processing with available values.

-3.  **Determine Operation Mode**:
+4.  **Determine Operation Mode**:
     *   Based on user input check:
         *   If valid user input exists, set mode to USER_DIRECTED.
         *   If no valid user input (empty or just template), set mode to AUTONOMOUS.